BreakCodeLearn/redis-learning/README.md

 The program can executed in the pre-configured enviornment provided by the Redis (Password: bQtZ4fv).

-[Redis: VS Code IDE](https://code-dot-rl-s-tc-himanchu.ps-redislabs.com/) (Try clearing the browser cookies if you face any issues in opening the above IDE url)
+[Redis: VS Code IDE](https://code-dot-rl-s-tc-himanchu.ps-redislabs.com/) (Try clearing the browser cookies if you face any issues in opening the IDE url)

 Click on the provided IDE, locate the 'RedisChallenge' java file and execute/ run the program.